buzzykiwi/zapier-fluxx-community/MULTI_VALUE_FIELDS.md

 # Multi-Value Fields in Fluxx Community Edition

-> When using the Create/Update Fluxx Record Action, use a special syntax to add or remove values and/or percentages from multi-valued fields i.e. Select-Transfer controls, Checkboxes, or Hierarchical Dropdowns.
+> When using the **Create/Update Fluxx Record** Action, use a special syntax to add or remove values and/or percentages from multi-valued fields for records i.e. Select-Transfer controls, Checkboxes, or Hierarchical Dropdowns.
+> FCE can also alter the list of available options itself, so you can change the list of options that appear in a dropdown.
+This is done with the **Manage Items in SELECT Lists** Action *[documentation](./MANAGE_ITEMS_IN_SELECT_LIST.md)*

 ### About Multi-Value Fields
 * Each Select-Transfer control, set of Checkboxes, and Hierarchical Dropdown control relates to specific field name on a model.
 Every such field has an independent set of possible values.